sl8r000/carried-interests/_posts/2016-06-21-deal-based-carry.md

 title: "Deal Carry"
 ---

-I learned the other day that angel/seed stage syndicates often earn "deal carry", a particular type of carried interest that pays out at the **deal level** rather than the **fund level**.
-This makes sense, since there isn't a persistent "fund" for a syndicate, so deal carry is a pragmatic solution.
-But to my mind, deal carry is extremely intersting for statistical reasons: there's a selection bias to the payout curve, creating an incentive to take on more risk.
+I learned the other day that angel/seed stage syndicates often earn "deal carry", a particular type of carried interest that pays out at the deal level rather than the fund level.
+This makes sense, since there isn't a persistent "fund" for a syndicate, making deal carry a pragmatic solution.
+To me, deal carry is fascinating for a statistical reason: deal carry exhibits selection bias in returns, and thus has the potential to incentivize volatility-seeking for syndicate managers.
 Here's why:

 ## What is Deal Carry?